B-flat Tenor Brass: What's the Difference?

 What trombone does all of that?
 Easy: the King 3BF.

-For my money, the 3BF (along with its slightly larger cousins, the King 3B+F and King 607) is the most versatile trombone of all time.
+For my money, the 3BF (along with its slightly larger stablemates, the King 3B+F and King 607) is the most versatile trombone of all time.
 I have used mine to play every tenor chair in a big band, lots of salsa gigs, New Orleans jazz, bebop combo work, principal trombone in an orchestra, brass quintet, Broadway books that go well into the bass trombone register, entire classical trombone sections top to bottom in recording sessions, and more.
 No, it doesn’t have as beefy of a low register as a bass trombone, but you’d be surprised at how much sound you can put through those low notes on the 3BF.
 The F valve has an E pull as well, so even if we don’t get to have 2-valve 3BFs in this hypothetical one-trombone world, we’d still do just fine on the low stuff.

 Now the 3BF is certainly a bit biased towards the brighter, higher commercial side of the trombone’s oeuvre.
 The 607, being just a bit larger but otherwise the same, sits more right down the middle between the orchestral and commercial sides of the spectrum.
 The very high register (D5 and above) is just a bit more work than the 3BF, but in exchange you get an absurdly beefy low register (better than most large bore tenors in my opinion!), and a sound that more easily fits into the darker classical mold while still easily being able to play as bright and punchy as you need for any other genre you might find yourself playing in.
 But the 3BF and 607 play very similarly, with only a small difference that is mostly noticed when playing them back to back.
 On their own, you pick either up and it just works immediately, in any style.
-As an additional plus, these trombones are very easy to play and can handle abuse, so it wouldn’t be a bad situation for beginners either.
+As an additional plus, these trombones are very easy to play and can handle lots of abuse, so it wouldn’t be a bad situation for beginners either.

 It’s an easy conclusion for me.
 If the only kind of trombone in the world was the King 3BF (or 607), we would be just fine.
-What do you think?

 Cellophone